 Rice is the oldest known food still consumed today.
 Rice was first grown about 130 million years ago in the south-eastern part of Asia.
 The Chinese word for rice is the same word used for food.
 However, rice is more than food; it’s part of the national culture.
 Many cultural customs date back to the days of wet rice cultivation.
-The historic commitment to group harmony is a predominate custom of the original culture for communal rice cultivation.
-In China, young girls are told that they must eat all the rice on their plate because each grain of rice represents a pockmark on the face of their future husband!
+The historic commitment to group harmony is a predominant custom of the original culture for communal rice cultivation.
+In China, young girls are told that they must eat all the rice on their plates because each grain of rice represents a pockmark on the face of their future husbands!
 Interestingly, Chinese and Japanese heritage both cultivate rice as a part of their culture.

-Rice is the second highest grain produced worldwide after maize (corn).
+Rice is the second-highest grain produced worldwide after maize (corn).
 Nearly 85% of rice consumed in the U.S. is grown domestically is six states: Arkansas, California, Louisiana, Mississippi, Missouri, and Texas.
 Rice is a complex carb, low in fat, making it very healthy to eat!

 There are four types of rice and each is different from one another:

-- Brown rice is a whole grain rice rich in thiamine, iron, and zinc.
+- Brown rice is whole grain rice rich in thiamine, iron, and zinc.
 Because of this, brown rice has a chewy texture and gives a fuller feeling after eating.

 - Black rice full of rich nutty, earthy flavors.
 Interestingly, scientists classify black rice as a different species from white and brown rice.
 On a nutritional level, black rice is an excellent choice for diabetics, as it has a very low glycemic index.